Top 11 strategies to improve KYC conversion rates

 What doesn't get measured doesn't get managed.
 At a minimum, firms should track onboarding completion rates, average onboarding time, and user satisfaction.
 Keeping a close eye on this can spark ideas for improvements.
 Firms can also see if one influences the other, for example, if users are more satisfied when the process is faster.

 Sometimes the results can be surprising.
-For example, certain clients are reassured by a little friction during the onboarding process.
+For example, certain clients are reassured by little friction during onboarding.
 We suggest closely examining what's working and what isn't.

 To get the fullest picture, we also recommend cross-referencing these findings against risk metrics, such as the rate of false positives, SAR filings, and downstream fraud incidents.
 Getting a 360-degree view of the conversion journey helps to pinpoint weak spots and improve.